Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Introduction

-The focus of this survey is on approaches that integrate mechanistic modeling with ML, using primarily ideas from physics and other scientific disciplines.
-This distinguishes our survey from other works that focus on more general knowledge integration into machine learning \cite{von2020informed,aditya2019integrating} and other works covering physics integration into ML in specific domains (e.g., cyber-physical systems \cite{rai2020driven}, chemistry \cite{noe2020machine}).
-This survey creates a novel taxonomy specific to science-based knowledge and covers a wide array of both methodologies and categories.
+The focus of this survey is on approaches that integrate scientific knowledge with ML for environmental and engineering systems where scientific knowledge is available as mechanistic models, theories, and laws (e.g. conservation of mass).
+This distinguishes our survey from other works that focus on more general knowledge integration into machine learning \cite{von2020informed,aditya2019integrating} and works covering physics integration into ML in specific domains (e.g., cyber-physical systems \cite{rai2020driven}, chemistry \cite{noe2020machine}, medical imaging \cite{liu2021anatomy}, fluid mechanics \cite{cai2021physics}, climate and weather\cite{kashinath2021physics}).
+This survey creates a novel taxonomy that covers a wide array of physics-ML methodologies, application-centric objectives, and general computational objectives.

 We organize the paper as follows.
-Section \ref{sect:objectives} describes different objectives that are being used through combinations of scientific knowledge and machine learning.
-Section \ref{sect:methods} discusses novel ML methods and architectures that researchers are developing to achieve these objectives.
-Section \ref{sec:discussion} discusses opportunities for future research, and Section \ref{sec:conclusion} contains concluding remarks.
-Table \ref{table:lit_matrix} categorizes the work surveyed in this paper by objectives and approaches.
+Section \ref{sect:objectives} describes different application-centric objectives that are being pursued through combinations of scientific knowledge and ML.
+Section \ref{sect:methods} discusses novel ML loss functions, model initializations, architectures, and hybrid models that researchers are developing to achieve these objectives, as well as comparisons between them.
+Section \ref{sec:discussion} discusses the areas of current work as well as the possibilities for cross-fertilization between methods and application-centric objectives.
+Then, Section \ref{sec:conclusion} contains concluding remarks.
+Table \ref{table:lit_matrix} categorizes the work surveyed in this paper by application-centric objective and methods for integrating scientific knowledge in ML according to the proposed taxonomy.